codacy/codacy-coverage-reporter/README.md

 - If it finds a git directory it will get current commit.

-**Force CommitUUID**
+**Force commit UUID**

-- You may want to enforce a specific commitUUID with:
+- You can force using a specific commit UUID with:

 ```
 codacy-coverage-reporter report -l Java --commit-uuid "mycommituuid" -r coverage.xml